17勛圖

 What percentage of private schools are religiously affiliated in the neighborhood of Crown Heights, Brooklyn?

-68% of private schools in the neighborhood of Crown Heights, Brooklyn are religiously affiliated (most commonly Jewish and Seventh Day Adventist).
+68% of private schools in the neighborhood of Crown Heights, Brooklyn are religiously affiliated (most commonly Jewish and Church of God in Christ).

 Recent Articles